jaceksan/gooddata-data-pipeline/README.md

     - Go to [GoodData trial](https://www.gooddata.com/trial/) page, enter your e-mail, and in few tens of seconds you get your own GoodData instance running in our cloud, managed by us.
 - Create a public PostgreSQL or Snowflake instance
+  - Personally, I found [bit.io](https://bit.io/) as the only free-forever PostgreSQL offering.
   - Create required databases (for dev/staging/prod) and schema `meltano` for Meltano state backend.

 You have to set the following (sensitive) environment variables in the Gitlab(section Settings/CICD):
 - GITHUB_TOKEN
-- GOODDATA_HOST - host name pointing to the create GoodData instance
+- GOODDATA_HOST - host name pointing to the GoodData instance
 - GOODDATA_TOKEN - admin token to authenticate against the GoodData instance

 The rest of environment variables (Github repos to be crawled, DB endpoints, ...) can be configured in [.gitlab-ci.yml](.gitlab-ci.yml)(section `variables`).